tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 the google custom search (https://stackoverflow.com/a/30041104/2258921).
-The custom search (https://developers.google.com/custom-search/v1/using_rest) API allow developers to use google search programatically, and works as google search, the difference is that this integration allow calls progammatically.
+The custom search (https://developers.google.com/custom-search/v1/using_rest) API allow developers to use google search programatically, and works as google search, the difference is that this integration allow calls programmatically.

 The first interaction with the API showed a particular behavior that this service has, as pointed by {% cite google_employee_search_results --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %},